Dabat: Post liberation to 2000

 Dabat was the capital of the Wogera awraja between 1950 and 1980.
 By 1967 there were telephones for the governor, police and public health center.

 On 21 April 1977, Ethiopian Democratic Union claimed they had captured 300 heavily armed Ethiopian Government troops of the Flame Division near Dabat.

-On 1 January 1989, the TPLF launched an offensive against the 603rd Core Army of the Derg on 1st of, and having destroyed government forces stationed at Dabat they controlled the town of Dabat on 3 January.
+On 1 January 1989, the TPLF launched an offensive against the 603rd Corps Army of the Derg on 1st of, and having destroyed government forces stationed at Dabat they controlled the town of Dabat on 3 January.

 21st century

 In the national elections of 15 May 2005 the Dabat constituency had 50 polling stations and 54,743 registered voters of whom 75% cast their votes.
 Leading party was the Coalition for Unity and Democracy with 16,690 votes with candidate Major Bayeh Ayalew Reda, defeating the ruling EPRDF with 13,745 votes.
 The United Ethiopian Democratic Forces party received 1,111 votes.
 The remaining 9,587 votes are not explained.